 The Loretto Volunteer Program is a project of the Loretto Community, a welcoming and inclusive Catholic order of sisters with a 200-year history of advocating for peace, women's equality and solutions to social injustices.
 You can learn more about the Sisters of Loretto here.

 Loretto Volunteers are an extension of the mission and spirit of the Loretto Community.
 Volunteers serve for a year at social justice organizations while living in intentional community with other volunteers.
-All the while, volunteers find ways to connect to their spirituality and practice simplicity in every day life.
+All the while, volunteers find ways to connect to their spirituality and to practice sustainability and solidarity in every day life.

 Loretto Volunteers serve in both direct service and advocacy roles.
-They serve in homeless shelters and immigrant legal clinics; in public radio and at the United Nations.
+They serve with the unhoused and with immigrant legal services; in women's social enterprise and in community hunger relief.
 (See our full listing here.)
 Each volunteer is paired with an organization based on their skills and interests.